 When the first missing data point is detected(i.e. a detection of the first discontinuous time-stamp), following the creation of the subscription, the Hosting CSE shall start a timer, and keep counting the number of the missing data points.
 The timer is set according to the “window duration” in the missingData condition.
 The reporting policy is governed by the rules below:

-If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition before the timer expires, a NOTIFY request shall be sent with the missingDataList and currentMissingDataNr included in the NOTIFY request.
+If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition before the timer expires, a NOTIFY request shall be sent with the "list of missing data" and "number of missing data" relative to the "window duration" included in the NOTIFY request.
 The missing data points counter shall continue countingwhile the timer continues to run (since it did not expire).
 Initiating NOTIFY request to report missing data points shall follow the same logic described above until the timer expires (see next bullet for behavior when the timer expires).

 If the timer expires, the timer is restarted and the missing data points counter is reset back to 0.